shoelace-style/shoelace/src/components/alert/readme.md

 <sl-alert type="primary" open closable>
   <sl-icon slot="icon" name="info"></sl-icon>
-  A bit fancier because now it has an icon.
-I'm also closable.
+  A bit fancier because now it has an icon and is closable.
 </sl-alert>
 ```